ogxd/gxhash/README.md

   - Minor for API changes/removal
   - Patch for new APIs, bug fixes and performance improvements

 > ℹ️ [cargo-show-asm](https://github.com/pacak/cargo-show-asm) is an easy way to view the actual generated assembly code (`cargo asm gxhash::gxhash::gxhash64`).
-Eg: `cargo asm gxhash::gxhash::gxhash64 --lib --features no-inlining`.
+Eg: `cargo asm gxhash::gxhash::gxhash64 --lib --features no-inlining` (+ `| wc -l` to count lines, which is an approximate but quick way to get a sense of bytecode size).
 > ℹ️ [AMD μProf](https://www.amd.com/en/developer/uprof.html) gives some useful insights on time spent per instruction.

 ## Publication